roeegro/SwimFix/MaintenanceGuide_new.md

 *   Edited videos including the Wireframes.
 * Information about the user- to associate videos to a specific user.
 * Topics and posts of users on the forum.
-The system saves this data in a database which contains 4 tables.
+* The system saves this data in a database which contains 4 tables.
-> Note: in the "FILES" table we save only the name of the videos, and the videos can be found in the system and not on the database- this is done in order to save the time required in downloading and uploading files from/to a remote database
+> Note: in the "FILES" table we save only the name of the videos, and the videos can be found in the system and not on the database- this is done in order to save the time required in downloading and uploading files from/to a remote database, and to search easily the location of desired file in the server.

 **![](https://lh4.googleusercontent.com/c2IRENacfHTBGFBaoQqVqL-aBV-xumBQLoHHSt_zP6x3fUTnOpNjaA-OUP6hDwZEMNuepexeoSNVTddb2reMgnZCVlfjWBQTRVGaT0j9eLfTOHv2c7Xu3H2Et4lmAE0HIcS4sb7b)**
 The sql code to create this database can be found in `server/swimfix_db/swimfix.sql`